About

 What & Why

-All this can bear lasting impacts on young people which aren’t usually seen at the time of death or separation.
-We know that without early recognition the loss of mothering can hamper development through to adulthood; it can build unhelpful coping defences, affect self-worth, educational attainment and relationships and it can negate life and health outcomes.
+All this can bear lasting impacts on young people which aren’t usually seen at the time of separation.
+We know that without early recognition the loss of mothering can hamper development; build unhelpful coping defenses, affect self-worth, educational attainment and negate life outcomes.

 We know these impacts are preventable.
-They’re not solely the result of the loss or separation but also how society as a whole responds to it.
-It’s not any one person’s fault.
+They’re not solely the result of the loss or the adversity but also how it’s responded to.

-We know that the experience needs to be recognised and healed on local community levels and supported by our schools and systems, not just by the remaining care giver and not just behind closed doors.
+It needs to be recognised and healed on community levels and supported by our schools and systems, not just by the remaining care giver and not just behind closed doors.

 Girls and their siblings and families need to be emotionally supported via the sharing and normalising of the experience with each another as well as with those of us who have already walked that path and understand it.